Pet Insurance

 Geriatric Health Challenges

-When looking for senior pet health insurance options, you’ll need to be extra curious and really search because many plans will not include cancer treatment or coverage for chronic conditions.
+When looking for senior pet health insurance options, you’ll need to be extra curious and really search because many plans will not include cancer treatment or coverage for chronic conditions that were diagnosed before purchasing your new policy.
+It’s a common misconception that health insurance for senior pets is not worth it because chronic conditions are not covered, but they’re only excluded from most policies if they are pre-existing.

-Some pet insurance companies will limit coverage after a certain age, so once again, it’s imperative to take out a pet insurance plan while your furry best friend is still going through puppyhood.
+Some pet insurance companies, such as Healthy Paws, will limit coverage after a certain age, so once again, it’s imperative to take out a pet insurance plan while your furry best friend is still going through puppyhood.

-This should be done as soon as you bring your furry best friend home so that you can be sure that your dog is covered later on.
-Dog aids like dog carts, specialized harnesses, wheelchairs, and slings may add up to plenty, most especially if they have to be custom fitted for your pup.
+This should be done as soon as you bring your furry best friend home to ensure that your dog is covered later on.
+Mobility aids like dog carts, specialized harnesses, wheelchairs, and slings may add up to plenty, especially if they must be custom fitted for your pup.
 Degenerative disc disease is common in senior pets, and by taking out comprehensive pet insurance, you’ll be able to afford all the additional veterinary costs that occur later on.

 Cancer